Jmion/PatchExtractor/README.md

   --page page           page name, jpg filename of the page to run the extraction on.
 Usefull for debuging if there is a crash on a specific page.

 ```

+If you want to run it as an executable file please modify the shabang in the extractPatches.py to point to your conda environment that you just installed.